 What if we shifted our thoughts to what goals we did accomplish, what did we set out to do and actually made that “thing” finally happen!
 Did we lose that 10 lbs.?
 How did that job search go…are you now working in the job of your dreams?
 That new home that you wanted…are you on track to make that happen?
 The list can go on and on.
 But, I’m sure if we were to take just 5 minutes today and look back at what we’ve achieved, the dreams we accomplished or set up as targets for future desires, we might find that not only did we make huge strides towards those goals, we actually realized many more that we didn’t even count on.
 WOW – when you write that list – are you surprised to see how much has happened?

 Maybe some things didn’t turn out exactly as you intended.
 I get that…that’s life and sometimes we get disappointments too.
 Possibly that “not exactly new right job” lead you to that new friendship or relationship; maybe not getting the raise, inspired you to start looking for that new career or even, maybe, starting your own business.
 It’s a matter of choice how we view what happens in our life—it’s either a “win/win” because we find the lesson in it or we view it as a loss—scarcity—something that happened beyond our control so it sucks and now we’re left short and feeling like ‘not a winner”.
 We didn’t get the result we wanted and we were so attached to the “specific” outcome, that we can’t see the lesson in that situation that might have opened a new door for us if only we could see the opportunity.

-So if you so inclined to take that look back to the first half of 2014 and acknowledge all the things that we’ve put into motion, that will allow us to keep our momentum on moving forward knowing that there’s so much more ahead of us and we can all see ourselves as “winners’ everyday if we take the time to acknowledge our successes.
+So if you so inclined to take that look back and acknowledge all the things that we’ve put into motion, that will allow us to keep our momentum on moving forward knowing that there’s so much more ahead of us and we can all see ourselves as “winners’ every day if we take the time to acknowledge our successes.

 This seems like a simple fact but not so simple when applied to our lives.